|

 year and moved to Spooner and opened up the business that he so

 successfully runs.
-Mr. Kelting is a progressive man and is always
+Mr. Kelting is a progressive man and is

 on the lookout for anything advancing the interests of Spooner and her